 The map of Gujarat resembles the head of a lion gaping at the Arabian Sea.
 The neck of the lion is outlined by the Gulf of Khambat while the jaws of the lion – Kutch, and Kathiawar – are prised open by the Gulf of Kutch.
-It is ironical that the Asiatic lion which symbolizes the state and the Gulf of Kutch are facing similar concerns – fighting for their survival from the onslaught of man-made development.
-Narara Marine National Park is a jewel of Gujarat in its long coastline.
+It is ironic that the Asiatic lion which symbolizes the state and the Gulf of Kutch are facing similar concerns – fighting for its survival from the onslaught of man-made development.
+Marine National Park at Narara is a jewel of Gujarat in its long coastline.

 Birds at Narara near Jamnagar

-The long and ragged coastline of the Gulf of Kutch from Dwarka to Jodia was declared as a marine sanctuary in 1980.
-It provides nesting sites to varieties of migratory birds like herons, painted storks and flamingoes.
-Narara is part of an area which was declared as the first National Marine Park of India in 1982.
+The long and rugged coastline of the Gulf of Kutch from Dwarka to Jodia was declared a marine sanctuary in 1980.
+It provides nesting sites for varieties of migratory birds like herons, painted storks, and flamingoes.
+Narara is part of an area that was declared the first National Marine Park of India in 1982.

 Vast salt pans line the narrow stretch of road on either side.
 We see colonies of Greater flamingoes which carouse in the salty water gregariously calling out to each other.
 Their brownish–pink plumage stands out distinctly against the backdrop of blue that surrounds them.

-Spindly-legged black and white crab-plovers hop hither and thither in the wet sand scouring for crabs.
+Spindly-legged black and white Crab-plovers hop hither and thither in the wet sand scouring for crabs.
 They are shy creatures who avoid our company and take flight or wade into the sea as we gingerly approach them.
-We spot an elegant gray heron which stands motionless in the water as if meditating.
+We spot an elegant gray heron that stands motionless in the water as if meditating.
 Little marsh sandpipers dart about in the shallow waters, foraging for aquatic prey.

 As the muddy water beneath our feet clears, we sight a green carpet anemone spreading its tentacles like the petals of a flower.
 The sea anemone is a sensitive, bashful creature.
 It folds its tentacles and shrinks beneath the sand as soon as I touch it.